ocaml/ocaml-lsp/README.md

 expressions to replace the typed hole with.

 Constructing a value is thus triggered either by typing `_` in place of an expression or trigger the code action "Construct an Expression".
+Also, the type of the value needs to be non-polymorphic to construct a meaningful value.

 Tip (for VS Code OCaml Platform users): You can construct a value using a keybinding
 <kbd>Alt</kbd>+<kbd>C</kbd> or on MacOS <kbd>Option</kbd>+<kbd>C</kbd>